GewelsJI/DGNet/lib_jittor/README.md

 We submit the results of the Pytorch implemented DGNet in our manuscript, and we also re-train the DGNet that is rewritted by jittor framework.
 We observe that the performance has slight fluctuation between the re-trained Jittor-based DGNet and the Pytorch-based DGNet.

-The download link ([Pytorch](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/EcwgyI1KDnBDjoFMZCLNJkAB7GjBYGgvDPlBAruSAVCOxw?e=RrBvHd) / [Jitror](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/EbRmYVvdBIhEtRKWBUhzsNMBQ8F7Pnw7sUBAPDeN_Po_6A?e=crMmfP)) of prediction results on three testing dataset, including CAMO, COD10K, and NC4K.
+The download link of prediction results ([jittor results, google drive](https://drive.google.com/file/d/1-aYfI8oQp5c8gbiRTC57xEMOFCpIPgmS/view?usp=sharing)) on three testing dataset, including CAMO, COD10K, and NC4K.

 |  CAMO-Test dataset   	| $S_\alpha$  	 | $E_\phi^{ad}$  	 | $F_\beta^w$  	 | $M$     	 |